xunhuang1995/SGAN/README.md

 ## Citations

-If you use the code in this repository in your paper, please cite:
+If you use the code in this repository in your paper, please consider citing:

 ```
 @article{huang2016sgan,